-Business fraud can also occur when a party deliberately fails to disclose material information and the circumstances obligate the party to speak, such as when the parties have a confidential or fiduciary relationship; (2) a party voluntarily discloses some information and must then disclose the whole truth; (3) new information makes a party’s earlier representation misleading or untrue; or (4) a party makes a partial disclosure and conveys a false impression.
+Business fraud can also occur when a party deliberately conceals material information and the circumstances obligate the party to speak, such as (1) when the parties have a confidential or fiduciary relationship; (2) a party voluntarily discloses some information and must then disclose the whole truth; (3) new information makes a party’s earlier representation misleading or untrue; or (4) a party makes a partial disclosure and conveys a false impression.
 With such a broad definition, there are a variety of acts that can be considered business fraud.

-Whether the fraud in question is criminal or not, business fraud cases are incredibly complex, and the parties involved will need an experienced fraud lawyer who can investigate the situation with discretion.
+Whether the fraud in question is criminal or not, business fraud cases are complex, and the parties involved will need an experienced fraud lawyer who can investigate the situation with discretion.
 Hiring an experienced fraud attorney as early as possible is the best way to protect your rights, assets, and your business from harm.

 Horizon Shipbuilding, Inc. v.
 BLyn II Holding, LLC, 324 S.W.3d 840, 849–50 (Tex.
 App.—Houston [14th Dist.]
 2010, no pet.).